Earth Trust: Earth Trust events

-Earth Trust host many events throughout the year that aim to get people out enjoying the countryside, from family festivals to bushcraft courses.
+Earth Trust host many events throughout the year.
 The majority are held at their flagship site in Little Wittenham with a small number taking place on the nearby community nature reserves that the charity manages.
-Such events such as the 'Lambing Weekends' happen yearly.

 One such notable previous event was the Children's Food Festival, held in 2007 and in 2009 in Oxfordshire.
 It was fronted by patrons Raymond Blanc and Sophie Grigson, who gave hands-on demos, inviting children to help them chop, stir, smell and taste.
 Other guests have included Annabel Karmel, Jane Fearnley-Whittingstall (author of The Good Granny Cookbook), Sam Stern (the Teenage Chef), Nora Sands (Jamie's School Dinner Lady) and children's cookery writer Amanda Grant.

-The idea for a food festival for children came to Eka Morgan, the Festival's Director, in 2005.
-"Parents say that one of the best ways to encourage children to eat good food is to get them to cook it themselves.
-I thought that a festival which conveyed positive messages about food, with plenty of colour, humour and hands-on cooking, could go some way to transform young people’s approach to eating."